mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

 We integrate the following libraries and protocols

 *  `ssh://hostname:myfile.csv` accesses data on remote machines through `paramiko`
-*  `hdfs://hostname:myfile.csv` accesses data on the Hadoop parallel file system through WebHDFS using the `pywebhdfs` library
+*  `hdfs://hostname:myfile.csv` accesses data on the Hadoop distributed file system through WebHDFS using the `pywebhdfs` library
 *  `hive://hostname::tablename` accesses data on the Hive Metastore using a combination of SQLAlchemy and hand crafted `CREATE TABLE` / `LOAD` statements